QQyrus/bitrise-step-qyrus-component-test-runner/README.md

 # bitrise-step-qyrus-component-test-runner

-This step uploads the apk or ipa to Qyrus cloud test platform and runs the test on a real devices.
+This steps help to run tests on web automation service Qyrus platform.

 ## Limitations

-You can run only the test suites but not the test scripts
+* You can run only the test suites but not the test scripts, Also user will not be able to choose the browser versions.

-If you need to increase the upload limit on the number of apps please contact support@qyrus.com
+* The hard limit set to upload mobile apps on component is 2, if you want a raise in the limit, please write to support@qyrus.com.

 ## How to use this Step